daytonaio/sample-react-calendar-app/README.md

+# Calendar App with Daytona

-This repository contains a README file sample for Daytona Samples and the MIT License.
+This repository contains a sample project demonstrating the integration of Daytona for managing a seamless development environment.

-It can be used as a template to create sample repositories that can be added into [Daytona](https://github.com/daytonaio/daytona).
+It can be used as a template to create sample repositories that can be added to [Daytona](https://github.com/daytonaio/daytona).

-Once you finish your sample and it gets merged, you can open a PR in the Daytona repo and submit the sample into the [index file](https://github.com/daytonaio/daytona/blob/main/hack/samples/index.json).
+Once you finish your sample and it gets merged, you can open a PR in the Daytona repo and submit the sample to the [index file](https://github.com/daytonaio/daytona/blob/main/hack/samples/index.json).

-# Sample <LANGUAGE/FRAMEWORK>

-Sample description

 ---